 On the basis of these four core criteria and our extensive testing of almost all the major VPN providers on the market today, we are recommending the following three VPNs as our top providers to keep your Smart Home secure.

-No VPN is faster than ExpressVPN, but that’s not the only reason you should consider this provider for your smart home.
+Few VPNs are faster than ExpressVPN, but that’s not the only reason you should consider this provider for your smart home.
 Balanced with incredible performance is incredible protection, underpinned by 256-bit AES CBC encryption with 4096-bit RSA key exchange.
 It would take a supercomputer with only theoretically possible levels of processing power to crack this by brute force, since there are more key combinations than atoms in the known universe.

 Not good enough for your home?
 Consider ExpressVPN’s DNS leak protection and automatic kill switch, which constantly stand guard to keep intruders out of your network in case your VPN falters even for a moment.
 What’s more, ExpressVPN’s robust server network is both massive (3,000+ nodes across 94 countries) and stable.
 Even their apps are streamlined and solid, and won’t let you don’t when you need them.
 Finally, there’s a comprehensive no-logging guarantee, so you can be sure ExpressVPN can never expose your personal data, even if they themselves are hacked.